MicrosoftDocs/dataexplorer-docs/data-explorer/ADX-and-BCDR.md

 # Overview

 Business continuity and disaster recovery in Azure Data Explorer refers to the mechanisms and procedures that enable your business to continue operating in the face of a true disruption.
-There are some disruptive events that cannot be handled by ADX automatically such as:
+There are some disruptive events that cannot be handled by Azure Data Explorer automatically such as:

 - User accidentally dropped a table
 - An outage of an Azure zone